I canceled my cable subscription, and this is what I’ve learned.

 I’m cut off from location-restricted content I used to be able to stream.

-The programs that I can't watch in-season are pretty high on my pecking order.
-Doctor Who and Orphan Black are BBC America shows, and while BBC content is available to stream in the UK, US viewers are geo-blocked.
+The programs that I can’t watch in-season are pretty high on my pecking order.
+Doctor Who and Orphan Black are BBC America shows, and while BBC content is available to stream in the UK, US viewers are blocked.
+We used to circumvent it with a VPN, but BBC wised up to that trick and has blocked VPN access.
 As for baseball, well, that merits its own paragraph.

 Network TV stopped showing over-the-air baseball years ago.